cultpenguin/integrate/doc/format.rst

 LOG: Well log conditioning, method='log'
 ----------------------------------------

-``/method='log'`` maps features of a specific model (a realizations of the prior) directly into data.
+``/method='identity'`` maps features of a specific model (realizations of the prior) directly into data.
-Not yet implemented.

 POST - :samp:`f_post_h5`
 ========================

-At the very minimim POST.h5 needs to conatin the index (in PRIOR.h5) of realizations from the posterior
+At the very minimum POST.h5 needs to contain the index (in PRIOR.h5) of realizations from the posterior

 .. list-table:: Data and features in POST.h5
    :widths: 10 10 5 5 70